Skip to main content

 The DIP is structured as primarily a roll-up facility.
 Of the $41 million total, only $14.48 million represents new money available to fund operations.
 The $8 million Brookfield Bridge roll-up converts prepetition exposure to superpriority status.
 The Project Proceeds Loans represent project-level cash that flows through to fund operations.

-The 15% PIK interest rate is aggressive, and the short maturity (tied to January 16, 2026) creates significant pressure for rapid case resolution.
+The DIP facility includes a 15% PIK interest rate and a maturity tied to January 16, 2026.

 Fee TypeAmountPayment Form